niteria/kde-plasma-resize-move-window/README.md

-# Center window in KDE Plasma using KWin scripting
+# Reize to the third in KDE Plasma using KWin scripting

-This is a very simple KWin script that does three things via shortcuts that the user can control:
+This is a very simple KWin script that does two things:

+* resizes the current window to 100 % height and 33 % width of the screen
-* resizes the current window to 100 % height and 50 % width of the screen
+* resizes the current window to 100 % height and 66 % width of the screen
-* grows it horizontally if needed in 40 px steps
-* shrinks it horizontally if needed in 40 px steps

-I use this functionality every day with my 27" 2K screen.
-It's super useful to not have your web browser or what not take the whole horizontal space.
-The growing and shrinking are extremely useful, too.
+I want to use this functionality for my 27" 2K screen.
+Of 50% makes windows to large so I want thirds or two thirds.

 # Installation